adobemomo/nearbuy/README.md

   - `rails db:migrate RAILS_ENV=test` to setup db in test environment
   - `rails spec` to run Rspec test
   - coverage files are generated in folder coverage

+### Rspec and Cucumber Test
+  - `bundle install` to install required gem
+  - `rails db:migrate RAILS_ENV=test` to setup db in test environment
+  - `rails cucumber` to run Cucumber
+  - coverage files are generated in folder coverage